We offer two versions of the C64/C128 User Port to rs232 adaptor

 This is all put together, setup and firmware flashed ready to go in a tidy package for you to use to get your old computer online and connected to the internet via your own home WiFi LAN network, or even out at a public Wifi Hotspot or cafe!

 Please note that each unit is tested before it is shipped.
-We cannot offer returns, exchanges or any warranty on the Retro Wifi SI once it has been opened or used.
-This is due to it being designed for use with old computers and vintage hardware that may be already faulty, in such rare cases this could cause problems with this device or render it defective.
+We cannot offer returns, exchanges or any warranty once opened or used.
+This is due to this product being designed for use with old computers and vintage hardware that may be already faulty, in such rare cases this could cause problems with this device or render it defective.
 If possible please test your serial port is working correctly on your computer before ordering.

 Retro Wifi SI - rs232 serial port internet computer modem